-Most aquaculture operations do not meet the basic fish welfare standards as set by the AAA, and instead subject farmed fish to hostile conditions that cause significant harm to fish, human and environmental health.Together we can end factory farming.
+Most aquaculture operations do not meet the basic fish welfare standards as set by the AAA, and instead subject farmed fish to hostile conditions that cause significant harm to fish, human and environmental health.We're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 Animal welfare is a familiar concept to many in the discourse surrounding animal agriculture and animal rights.
 However, the inclusion of fish species in such conversation is often left out or put on the backburner due to historical debate surrounding the ability of fish to have qualitative experiences such as pain and pleasure.
 Although recent studies have shown that fish do, in fact, feel pain and take action to avoid pain, fish welfare is also important to consider due to its massive scale and subsequent implications on human health and environmental health.